fmars/n00bGPT/README.md

 ### Word2vec
 Ever wonder how is word embedding generated?
 Word2vec is the algorithm for it.
 Read the original paper [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/pdf/1301.3781.pdf) to understand how do CBOW (continuous bag-of-words) and Skip-Gram work.
 This is a pytorch version re-write of [tensorflow word2vec](https://www.tensorflow.org/text/tutorials/word2vec).
-The implementation is quite straightforward but helps a lot on getting familar with concepts in a training program.
+The implementation is quite straightforward.
+It contains major pieces of a training program.

+Let's look into our [word2vec](https://github.com/fmars/n00bGPT/blob/main/colab/word2vec_skip_gram.ipynb):